Mold shop quoting tool. Priced quotes for your top-volume part type, in 30 days.

 The pilot starts with one part type, the one you quote most often.
 The first 2 to 3 weeks of the engagement, we sit with the estimator and pull the pricing logic out of their head and the workbook into the tool's input form.
 By day 30, quotes on that part type go out the same day they come in.
 That alone usually frees a couple of hours a day for the estimator on the most repetitive work in the shop.

 From there it grows.
 On the monthly, the next tool layers in your second-highest-volume part family, then a third.
 Eventually the full pattern includes CAD-image upload with the drawing embedded in the customer PDF, a historical quote lookup that pulls precedents in seconds, and a workflow that lets a junior estimator run routine quotes independently.
-That destination is what the Solutions Library entry describes.
+That destination is what.
 The pilot is the first brick.

 Your monthly is flat once the pilot graduates onto Starter.
 Small refinements to the running tool stay included.
 Adding the next part family is a new tool that we tell you about openly before we build it.
 Most shops grow into Growth or Scale tier over the first year as they retire spreadsheets one workflow at a time.